dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

 - determining right/wrong for technological applications of censorship relies on:

-### Peak Tyranny

-  - the risk of people becoming locked in a totalitarian a system that's eradicated specific sets of knowledge

   - this paradox: the internet allows free exchange of information but because it becomes easier to understand what information someone